Jorinde Keesmaat

 In 2017, Jorinde Keesmaat won the GALA!
 Rotterdam Operadays Award.
 The jury wrote:“After studying in London and the Netherlands, she feels just as much at ease in the New York art scene, where her spectacular music theatre scores highly.
 Even more remarkable is her ability to connect the work of established composers such as Louis Andriessen with the makers and audiences of her own generation.
 The jury describes her as a highly motivated director driven by real passion, who has an appetite for adventure and always keeps an open mind, knows what she wants but is still capable of evoking deep emotion.”

-In 2018 Jorinde directed Fantastic Women, a consisting new work by ten international female composers, the piece was commissioned by November Music.
-She also directed Ravel’s L’enfant et les sortilèges for the Belgium National Orchestra.
+In 2018, Jorinde directed Fantastic Women, a new work written by ten international female composers and commissioned by November Music.
+She also directed Ravel’s L’enfant et les sortilèges for the Belgian National Orchestra.

-In 2019 Jorinde directed the drag queen opera Chimera by the composer Angelica Negron for National Sawdust in New York.
-The Zauberflöte for Opera Zuid in the Netherlands and for Teatre Principal in Palma de Mallorca.
-Jorinde created Shape shifters with the Mahler Chamber Orchestra and violinist Pekka Kuusisto in Germany.
+In 2019, Jorinde directed the drag queen opera Chimera by the composer Angelica Negron for National Sawdust in New York.
+That same year, she directed Die Zauberflöte for Opera Zuid and for the Teatre Principal in Palma de Mallorca.
+Moreover, she created the production Shape shifters with the Mahler Chamber Orchestra and violinist Pekka Kuusisto in Germany.

 Jorinde Keesmaat at work